ibm-cloud-docs/schematics/manage-resource-lifecycle.md

 # Managing the lifecycle of your resources
 {: #manage-lifecycle}

+Deploy, modify, and remove {{site.data.keyword.cloud_notm}} resources by making changes to your Terraform configuration files and using {{site.data.keyword.cloud_notm}} Schematics to apply the configuration in your {{site.data.keyword.cloud_notm}} account.
+{: shortdesc}

-**Do I use {{site.data.keyword.cloud_notm}} Schematics or the resource dashboard to manage the resource?**</br>
+**When do I use {{site.data.keyword.cloud_notm}} Schematics vs. the individual resource dashboards?**</br>
 With {{site.data.keyword.cloud_notm}} Schematics, you can run your infrastructure code in {{site.data.keyword.cloud_notm}} to provision and manage a set of {{site.data.keyword.cloud_notm}} resources.
-After you provision a resource, you use the dashboard of the individual resource to work it.
-For example, if you provision a virtual server instance in a Virtual Private Cloud (VPC), you use the {{site.data.keyword.cloud_notm}} console, API, or CLI to stop, reboot, and power on your virtual server instance.
+After you provision a resource, you use the dashboard of the individual resource to work and interact with your resource.
+For example, if you provision a virtual server instance in a Virtual Private Cloud (VPC) with {{site.data.keyword.cloud_notm}} Schematics, you use the VPC console, API, or CLI to stop, reboot, and power on your virtual server instance.
 To remove the virtual server instance, you use {{site.data.keyword.cloud_notm}} Schematics.

-**What happens if I manually added, or removed a resource from the serice dashboard?** </br>
+**What happens if I manually added, or removed a resource from the service dashboard directly?** </br>
 When you provision resources with {{site.data.keyword.cloud_notm}} Schematics, the state of your resources is stored in a local {{site.data.keyword.cloud_notm}} Schematics state file.
 This state file is the single source of truth for {{site.data.keyword.cloud_notm}} Schematics to determine what resources are provisioned in your {{site.data.keyword.cloud_notm}} account.
 If you manually add a resource without using {{site.data.keyword.cloud_notm}} Schematics, this resource is not stored in the {{site.data.keyword.cloud_notm}} Schematics state file, and as a consequence cannot be managed with {{site.data.keyword.cloud_notm}} Schematics.

 When you manually remove a resource that you provisioned with {{site.data.keyword.cloud_notm}} Schematics, the state file is not updated automatically and becomes out of sync.
 Even if you create a new execution plan, {{site.data.keyword.cloud_notm}} Schematics checks your Terraform configuration file against the state that is stored in the state file.
 Because your state file still includes the resource that you manually removed, the resource cannot be re-added with {{site.data.keyword.cloud_notm}} Schematics.

 To keep your {{site.data.keyword.cloud_notm}} Schematics state file and the {{site.data.keyword.cloud_notm}} resources in your account in sync, use {{site.data.keyword.cloud_notm}} Schematics only to provision, or remove your resources.
 {: important}

-**What should I know before I start managing my resources with {{site.data.keyword.cloud_notm}} Schematic?** </br>
-you can only create and modify, not remove during the beta

 ## Deploying your resources
 {: #deploy-resources}